-Each month the Social Security Administration (SSA) collects data over its disability programs.
-This data ranges from the number of applicants drawing from the program to their month award.
-The SSA wants current and future beneficiaries to know what these numbers are.
-That’s why each month they release a statistical snapshot that show the averages from each program.
+Each month the Social Security Administration (SSA) collects disability program data.
+This data ranges from the number of claimants to benefit amounts.
+The SSA wants both current and future beneficiaries to know what these numbers are.
+That’s why each month, they release a statistical snapshot that show averages that changed during the last 30 days.
 This not only gives the public a better understanding of where Social Security disability benefits fall during the month, but it also provides insight into the future of the program.
+Below, we’ll review the January 2016 SSD benefits statistics report.

 Disabled Workers: 8,899,000